|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 3) Water cooled reactors rely on ongoing mechanical movement of control rods to control the reactor power.
 This control system has many possible failure modes.
 This control system must constantly operate because water cooled reactors are inherently unstable.
 Absent operation of the mechanical control system the reactor power would spontaneously rise or fall.
 By contrast in a FNR thermal expansion and contraction of the primary liquid sodium provides stable passive primary liquid sodium temperature control.

-The FNR fuel geometry is chosen such that void formation in the liquid sodium will stop the nuclear chain reaction, regardless of the amount of insertion of the active fuel bundle control portion into its surround portion.
-Unlike in a water cooled reactor there is no automatic change in fuel geometry to compensate for void formation.
+The FNR fuel geometry is chosen such that void formation in the primary liquid sodium will stop the nuclear chain reaction, regardless of the amount of insertion of the active fuel bundle control portion into its surround portion.
+Unlike in a water cooled reactor there is no automatic rapid change in fuel geometry to compensate for void formation.
 Void formation causes a chain reaction shutdown.

 4) During severe accident conditions water cooled reactors vent radioactive gases to the atmosphere.
 By contrast in FNRs the only radioactive gases present remain sealed inside steel fuel tubes.

 5) Most existing water cooled power reactors rely on mechanical pumps for primary coolant circulation.
 Loss of coolant or loss of coolant pumping are constant and potentially dangerous threats.
 By contrast the FNR design contemplated herein uses highly reliable natural sodium circulation for primary cooling.
+At worst loss of pump power causes diminishment in earthquake tolerance.

 9) Water cooled reactors rely on complex electro-mechanical control systems to keep the reactor fuel and fuel tube temperatures within design limits.
-By contrast in a FNR the fuel and fuel tube temperatures are constrained by the sodium temperature and the FNR fuel tube heat flux which in turn is limited by the maximum intermediate liquid sodium flow rate.
+By contrast in a FNR the fuel and fuel tube temperatures are constrained by the sodium temperature and the FNR fuel tube heat flux is limited by the maximum intermediate liquid sodium flow rate.

-As in all nuclear reactors, during FNR operation geometric stability of the reacting fuel is essential.
+As in all nuclear reactors, during FNR operation geometric stability of the reacting fuel rods with respect to one another is essential.
 In all nuclear fission reactors a rapid increase in core reactivity can potentially lead to an explosive condition known as prompt neutron criticality.
 In the FNR design discussed herein gravitional forces and sodium voids tend to reduce reactor criticality.
 The fuel tube melting point is much greater than the temperature at which primary sodium voids can form.
 Formation of primary sodium voids causes a chain reaction shutdown.
 The reactor is designed so that too rapid insertion of the FNR mobile fuel bundles is both mechanically and electronically prevented because a too rapid insertion might cause a transient increase in reactivity sufficient for prompt neutron criticality.
 However, rapid withdrawal of the mobile fuel bundles is permitted for reactor cold shutdown.

 FEW MOVING PARTS: